New Jersey Family Law 2014 Year in Review

-Family Law Tuesday Live Facebook Q&A: Weinberger Divorce & Family Law Group attorneys introduced a first of its kind, “Family Law Tuesday” on the WLG Facebook page.
+Family Law Tuesday Live Facebook Q&A: Weinberger Divorce & Family Law Group, LLC attorneys introduced a first of its kind, “Family Law Tuesday” on the WLG Facebook page.
 Held the first Tuesday of every month from 8 to 9pm EST, Weinberger Divorce & Family Law Group opened this online discussion forum on Facebook to create a regular and easy access to ask your questions about Divorce and Family Law in a real-time, immediately answered, public arena.

 NJ Passes Historic Adoption Law: Governor Chris Christie signed into law a new provision allowing adoptees access to their birth records.
 When the law is enacted in 2017, it will mark the first time New Jersey will unseal adoption records since they were closed in 1940.

 Job Discrimination for Divorced Workers Ruled Illegal: A New Jersey appeals court ruled that the New Jersey Law Against Discrimination’s ban against discrimination based on “marital status” applies to people who are going through a divorce.
 The discrimination case was based on a New Jersey worker’s suit alleging his employer fired him because of his pending divorce from a co-worker.